History of the United States Air Force: Bosnia and Kosovo

-Global War on Terror
+Global war on terror

 Aircraft of the 379th Air Expeditionary Wing and coalition counterparts stationed together at Al Udeid Air Base, Qatar, in southwest Asia, fly over the desert.
 April 14, 2003.
 Aircraft include KC-135 Stratotanker, F-15E Strike Eagle, F-117 Nighthawk, F-16CJ Falcon, British Tornado GR4, and Australian F/A-18 Hornet.

-At the beginning of the War on Terror in 2001, the USAF was deployed against the First Islamic Emirate of Afghanistan.
+At the beginning of the war on terror in 2001, the USAF was deployed against the First Islamic Emirate of Afghanistan.
 Operating from Diego Garcia, B-52 Stratofortress and B-1 Lancer bombers attacked Taliban positions.
 The USAF deployed daisy cutter bombs, dropped from C-130 Hercules cargo planes, for the first time since the Vietnam War.
 During this conflict, the USAF opened up bases in Central Asia for the first time.

 The USAF was deployed in the 2003 invasion of Iraq.
 Following the defeat of Saddam Hussein's regime, the USAF took over Baghdad International Airport as a base.
 USAF aircraft were used to provide support to the Multi-National Force – Iraq and the Iraqi security forces in major operations to eliminate insurgent centers of activity and supply in north and west Iraq.
 Operations in both Afghanistan and Iraq demonstrated the effective utility of unmanned air vehicles, the most prominent of which was the MQ-1 Predator.
 Fifty-four USAF personnel died in the Iraq War.

 The USAF maintains a Combined Air & Space Operations Center in Qatar to direct air combat operations and Predator actions.

-In March 2011, USAF jets bombed Jamahiriya Armed Forces targets in Libya as part of the NATO-led international military intervention to enforce a United Nations resolution that imposed no-fly zone over the country and protected its people from the First Libyan Civil War that occurred when its dictator, Muammar Gaddafi suppressed the protests calling for the end of his regime.
+In March 2011, USAF jets bombed Libyan Armed Forces targets as part of the NATO-led international military intervention to enforce a United Nations resolution that imposed no-fly zone over the country and protected its people from the First Libyan Civil War that occurred when its dictator, Muammar Gaddafi suppressed the protests calling for the end of his regime.
 Protests were inspired by the Arab Spring revolutions in Tunisia and Egypt.

 In the summer of 2014, President Barack Obama announced the return of US Forces to Iraq.
 The US Air Force is undertaking a significant humanitarian effort in order to assist Iraq's imperiled minority groups.
 When permission was later granted for USAF airstrikes, it was on condition that the types of aircraft not be announced so as to obscure which countries they were based in.